MacFJA/PharBuilder/docs/ComposerJsonOptions.md

 ### Set where to generate the phar (`output`)

+Define where the PHAR will be output.

 ### Set the name of the phar (`name`)

+Define the name of the PHAR (without the `.phar` extension)

 ### Set if dev dependencies must be included (`dev`)

+Indicate if development dependencies should be include in the PHAR.

+(Set to `true` to add developments dependencies)

 ### Set if the shebang must be added (`shebang`)